NicolasPham/Web-Development/README.md

  >> console.log | console.error | console.warning
  >> Truthy and False: everything that is not (false | 0 | "" | null | undefine | NaN) are true.
+ >> parseInt: parse a string argument and return an integer

 > Advance: